A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: 2d JT Gravity as PSM/BF Theory

-In the following, we will provide a generalization of the JT gravity PSM by moving along the same lines: first writing the boundary action functional in terms of Casimir functions and then using the coadjoint orbit method to compute its reduction.
-Starting from the larger group $SO(2,2)$, we will see that, under a suitable choice of boundary conditions, there is also room for a partial gauge symmetry breaking at the boundary, resulting in a semidirect product structure Diff$(S^1) \ltimes \mathcal{L}G$ for the infinite dimensional group whose action is identified with the boundary Casimir action.
+In the following, we will seek an extension of the boundary Schwarzian dynamics of JT gravity by extending the derivation to a SO$(2,2)$-PSM, which naturally encodes JT gravity plus extra gauge fields.
+By first writing the boundary action functional in terms of Casimir functions of the larger group and then using the coadjoint orbit method to compute its reduction, we will see that, under a suitable choice of boundary conditions, we get partial gauge symmetry breaking at the boundary, resulting in a semidirect product structure Diff$(S^1) \ltimes \mathcal{L}G$ for the infinite-dimensional group whose action corresponds to the boundary Casimir action.

+The choice of SO$(2,2)$ is motivated by the possibility of providing a natural gravitational origin to the extra gauge fields emerging in the SO$(2,2)$-PSM, once the gravitational SL$(2,\R)$ sector has been singled out, in terms of a dimensional reduction from a 3d Chern-Simons (CS) theory with boundary~\cite{CSBF}.
+We briefly recall the dimensional reduction from 3d CS theory to 2d BF/PSM model associated with JT gravity in the following.
+Thereby, we move to the proposed SO$(2,2)$ model in Section \ref{Sec3}.